The Mediterranean Diet Is Once Again On Top—Here’s How Dietitians Hope It Evolves

 Feller hopes that people will think of ways to use the spices in their pantry beyond just when they're making chicken or fish.
 She again encourages people to experiment with a wide variety of spices beyond what is considered Italian or Greek, broadening to include the Mediterranean region as a whole, and even beyond.

-4. Ensuring that following the eating plan is more accessible to BIPOC communities
+4. Ensure that the eating plan is more accessible, especially to BIPOC communities

 While public health dietitian Shahzadi Devje, RD, is a fan of the Mediterranean diet, she says it has some shortcomings that need to be addressed to make it more accessible.
 "We typically hear that the Med diet can be 'adapted' to meet specific cultural needs," she says.
 "In essence, we're brushing other cultures aside and giving precedence to Western eating styles as the only way to be 'healthy.'
 I am afraid this 'plug and play' model is narrow-minded and rather discriminatory."